-In 1972, endocrinologist Julianne Imperato-McGinley, colleagues at Cornell, and a Dominican doctor teamed with an endocrinologist from Cornell University to investigate this condition.
+In 1972, endocrinologist Julianne Imperato-McGinley, colleagues at Cornell, and a Dominican doctor traveled to Las Salinas to study people with this condition.
 They identified 24 people in 13 families who had been born with female or ambiguous genitalia, but developed male traits at puberty, a process they called virilization.
 The researchers observed a few traits which were different from typical males: when mature, they had no enlargement of their prostate, no acne and no recession of their hairline.

-Dr. Imperato-McGinley and colleagues first reported their findings in a series of papers, the first of which appeared in Science in 1974.
+Dr. Imperato-McGinley and colleagues reported their findings in a series of papers, the first of which appeared in Science in 1974.
 The studied individuals were found to have a deficiency of the enzyme 5-alpha reductase (5-AR) which is needed for the conversion of testosterone into another androgen called dihydrotestosterone (DHT).
-The condition was named 5-alpha reductase deficiency.
+Today, the condition is called 5-alpha reductase deficiency.

 Because of the 5-AR deficiency, these individuals had low levels of DHT throughout their lives.
 Since DHT is required for male genitals to develop early in gestation, babies lacked male genitals at birth even though they had a male (XY) genotype.
-As mentioned earlier, around age 12 they developed penises and other male sexual characteristics.
+As mentioned earlier, around age 12 they developed male traits and tended to acquire a male psychosexual orientation.
 As they matured into adulthood, there were a few differences with typical male traits: people with 5-AR deficiency did not have enlarged prostates, acne or recession of their hairline.
-Because they lacked these traits, researchers deduced that normal levels of 5-AR—and therefore DHT—are associated with prostate growth, acne and hair loss in men.
+Researchers deduced that normal levels of 5-AR—and therefore DHT—are associated with prostate growth, acne and hair loss in men.

 A drug development opportunity is identified

-The President of Merck, Roy Vagelos, came across this research and identified a drug development opportunity: if 5-AR could be inhibited in adult males, it might emulate the traits associated with 5-AR deficiency, such as lack of growth of the prostate.
+The President of Merck, Roy Vagelos, came across this research and identified a drug development opportunity: if 5-AR could be inhibited in adult males, it might emulate the traits associated with 5-AR deficiency, such as reduced growth of the prostate.
 Slowing prostate growth could treat a condition in aging men which causes urinary symptoms.
 Other possible applications were treatment of acne or slowing of hair loss.
-During the 1980s, several pharmaceutical companies including Merck undertook scientific work to develop and test drugs inhibiting the action of the 5-AR enyzme (termed 5-AR inhibitors).
-They also filed patents for compounds they developed.
+During the 1980s, Merck and other pharmaceutical companies undertook scientific work to develop a new class of drugs: 5-alpha reductase inhibitors.